 - a.
 Compensable disability preference (CP) Has a compensable service-connected disability that is at least 10 percent but less than 30 percent. - b.
 Compensable 30 percent preference (CPS) Has a compensable service-connected disability that is 30 percent or more. - c.
-Disability preference (XP) (1) Has received a Purple Heart; (2) Has a current service-connected disability; or (3) Is receiving compensation, disability retirement benefits, or pension from the U.S.
+Disability preference (XP) (1) Has received a Purple Heart; (2) Has a current service-connected disability; or (3) Is receiving compensation, disability retirement benefits, or pension from the military or the U.S. Department of Veterans Affairs, but does not qualify as a CP or CPS.